City Guide · Last updated 2 June 2026

 Are there beach bars in La Linea?

 Playa de Santa Bárbara has a chiringuito (beach bar) open during summer.
-Poniente also has bars nearby along the promenade.
-The northern beaches (Torrenueva, La Alcaidesa) have no bars, so bring your own drinks and snacks.
+Poniente also has bars along the promenade.
+The northern beaches (Torrenueva, La Alcaidesa) have no beach bars, so bring your own drinks and snacks.

 Is it safe to swim at La Linea beaches?

 Yes.
 The main urban beaches have lifeguards from June to September and flag systems showing current conditions.
 Poniente has particularly calm water.
 The open Mediterranean beaches (Levante, Atunara) can have stronger currents, so always check the flags before swimming.
+Keep an eye on posted notices for any seasonal marine hazard warnings.

 Which La Linea beach is best for a quiet day?